MG-Cars.net

 The set of three Goodridge s/s covered brakes hoses are supposed to give better pedal feel

-if the front brakes are sticking on a traffic free dry wide road with your hands lightly on the steering wheel you should feel the car pull to one or alternate sides under very heavy braking same as if the disc is warped you can usually feel it on the pedal of direct systems but its not always certain
+if the front brakes are sticking on a traffic free dry wide road with your hands lightly on the steering wheel you should feel the car pull to one or alternate sides under very heavy braking same as if the disc is warped you can usually feel it on the pedal of direct systems – but it’s not always certain

 Nigel Atkins